Principled Design and Implementation of Steerable Detectors: Discussion and conclusion

 \section{Discussion and conclusion}

-The main goal of this paper was to provide a complete pipeline for the detection of specific patterns at unknown positions and orientations in an image.
-The key ingredients of our approach are (a) a continuous-domain formulation of the detection problem based on steerable filters and the optimization of the SNR criterion (Section~\ref{sec:theory}), (b) a B-spline based discretization scheme (Section~\ref{sec:OSFimplementation}), and (c) an additional ``whitening" procedure to extract statistical information from the background (the self-similar parameter $\gamma$) and specify an appropriate image model.
-We have demonstrated the abilities of our detection procedure in practice (Section \ref{sec:OSFpracticing}) and estimated adequately the position and orientation of the pattern of interest.
-We briefly recap the main contributions of this paper.
+The main goal of this work is to provide a complete pipeline for the detection of specific patterns at unknown positions and orientations in an image.
+The key ingredients of our approach are (a) a continuous-domain formulation of the detection problem based on steerable filters and the optimization of the SNR criterion (Section~\ref{sec:theory}), (b) a radial spline-based discretization scheme (Section~\ref{sec:OSFimplementation}), and (c) a novel spectral shaping approachß to extract statistical information from the background noise (the self-similarity parameter $\gamma$) and specify an appropriate image model.
+We have experimentally studied our detection procedure's ability to adequately estimate the position and orientation of a pattern of interest (Section \ref{sec:OSFpracticing}).
+We here briefly recap the main contributions of our work.

 \begin{itemize}